Reducing taxpayer exposure by aggregating, managing, and distributing mortgage credit risk

 Mortgage insurers are reliable due to a new Master Policy that provides enhanced contractual certainty on how and when mortgage insurers pay claims.
 Mortgage insurers have also increased their ability to pay claims due to new higher capital standards mandated under the Private Mortgage Insurer Eligibility Requirements (PMIERs), issued by the GSEs.

 Another key development over the past several years has been the industry’s programmatic use of credit risk transfer (CRT) disperse mortgage credit risk to the global capital and reinsurance markets.
-As of December 2021, private mortgage insurers have collectively transferred nearly $54 billion in risk on more than $2.6 trillion of insurance-in-force (IIF) through both reinsurance transactions and insurance-linked notes (ILNs).
+Since 2015, private mortgage insurers have collectively transferred nearly $68 billion in risk on more than $3.2 trillion of insurance-in-force (IIF) through both reinsurance transactions and insurance-linked notes (ILNs).